itzrn/Insurance-Cost-Prediction/README.md

 # Insurance-Cost-Prediction

-- This is an API, made using flask.
+- This is an Rest API, made using flask.
 - This model is Deployed on render.com
 - App is also here in the same repo.
 - link for app -> https://github.com/itzrn/AndroidDevelopmentWithJava/tree/main/InsuranceApp